Waste packaging statistics for Ireland

 • achieve the 2025 packaging recycling target of 65% and the 2030 packaging target of 70%

 There are individual recycling targets for each material stream.
-In 2021, Ireland achieved the current recycling targets for paper & cardboard, plastic, glass, wood, metal, textiles, see green dot in Figure 4.
+In 2022, Ireland achieved the current recycling targets for paper & cardboard, plastic, glass, wood and metal.
+See green dot in Figure 7

-Figure 4: Packaging Waste Recycling in 2021 versus recycling targets
+figure 7: Packaging Waste Recycling in 2022 versus recycling targets

-Ireland is already achieving the 2025 target for glass and wood, the yellow dot represents the targets for 2025.
+Ireland is already achieving the 2025 target for glass and wood; the orange dot represents the targets for 2025.
 Recycling targets for 2025 separated out reporting for metals into metal types (ferrous and aluminium).
 Ireland is already achieving the 2025 target for ferrous metal.
-However, the 2025 target for plastic, aluminium and the overall packaging target are look increasingly unlikely to be achieved.
+However, the 2025 target for plastic and aluminium are looking increasingly unlikely to be achieved.

 Reusable packaging

-According to data compiled by Repak, over 10,000 tonnes of reusable packaging were placed on the Irish market in 2021.
-This represented about 1% of all packaging placed on the market in 2021.
+According to data compiled by Repak, over 12,000 tonnes of reusable packaging were placed on the Irish market in 2022.
+This representedall packaging placed on the market in 2022.
 This means that the remaining 99% of packaging waste consisted of single-use packaging.
 Examples of reusable packaging include wooden pallets, kegs, IBCs, trays, plastic boxed trays and buckets.

-On the basis of multiple rotations of use, almost 93,000 tonnes of single-use packaging waste were avoided via repeat use of 10,000 tonnes of reusable packaging in Ireland in 2021.
+On the basis of multiple rotations of use, approximately 114,000 tonnes of single-use packaging waste were avoided via repeat use of over 12,000 tonnes of reusable packaging in Ireland in 2022.

-According to Repak data, wood is the material stream with the highest level of reuse in Ireland, followed by ferrous metals and then plastic.
-There is a thriving demand for wood pallets, which are reused and repaired for reuse as a matter of course.
+According to Repak data, ferrous metal is the material stream with the highest level of reuse in Ireland, followed by wood and then plastic.

 Future focus